pixu1980/detector-js/pkg-2-readme.template.md

 ## Description
 {{description}}

-Please feel free to ask for modifications, fixes or do a PR to improve Detector behavior or add detection rules
+Please feel free to ask for modifications, fixes or do a PR to improve Detector behaviors or add detection rules

 {{#author}}
 ## Author